CUH Logo

 A healthy balanced diet

-A healthy diet is always important, it is something we commonly hear said, but this is especially true when you’re pregnancy, but what does that mean?
-The NHS 'have a healthy diet in pregnancy' webpage (opens in a new tab) goes into great detail about what having a balanced diet actually means.
+A healthy diet is always important, it is something we commonly hear said, but this is especially true when you’re pregnant, but what does that mean?
+The NHS 'have a healthy diet in pregnancy' webpage (opens in a new tab) go into great detail about what having a balanced diet actually means.

-Dairy provides you with calcium, which is important in pregnancy.
-It is recommended to choose low- fat varieties, for example semi-skimmed milk, reduced fat hard cheese or yoghurt.
+• Dairy provides you with calcium, which is important in pregnancy.
+It is recommended to choose low- fat or sugar varieties, for example semi-skimmed milk and low sugar yoghurt

-Some examples of healthy snacks are: salad vegetable, low fat yoghurt, fruit (fresh or dried), and hummus with wholemeal pitta bread.
+• Some examples of healthy snacks are: salad, vegetables, low fat yoghurt, fruit (fresh or dried), and hummus with wholemeal pitta bread

 Preparing food safely